barisguven/inflation-dash/README.md

 3. 2023 to the present where the growth in labor compensation sustained but the growth in profits decelarated fast and inflation fell.

-The remarkable nature of the faster growth in profits in the second episode can be better understood through a comparision of the period 2020-Q1 to 2022-Q4 with the previous two decades (see the figure below).
+The remarkable nature of the faster growth in profits in the second episode can be better understood through a comparision with the previous two decades (see the figure below).
 In the same countries as above, while profits grew on average at 3.53% per year between 2000 and 2019, they grew at 6.68% between 2020 and 2022!
 In contrast, the annual average growth in labor compensation was 3.62% and 4.49% in the same periods respectively.

 ![](/assets/wages_profits_period.jpeg)